numpy/numpy/doc/source/user/absolute_beginners.rst

   >>> print(unique_values)
   [11 12 13 14 15 16 17 18 19 20]

-To get the indices of unique values in a NumPy array (an array of first index positions of unique values in the array), just pass the ``return_index`` argument in ``np.unique()`` as well as your array. ::
+To get the indices of unique values in a NumPy array (an array of the first index positions of unique values in the array), just pass the ``return_index`` argument in ``np.unique()`` as well as your array. ::